12. For loops

-Python can loop through each character in a string and do something with it.
+The code below loops through each character in a string and does something with it.

-for character in welcome_string takes each character in the string Hello and puts it in the variable character.
+for welcome_character in welcome_string takes each character in the string welcome_string and puts it in the variable welcome_character.

 from microbit import *